Calvin-CS/SkelScratch/README.md

 Go to <a href="https://github.com/visor841/Kinect2JSON/releases" target="_blank">Kinect2JSON</a>.
 Go to the downloads section next to "Latest release".
 Click on the "Kinect2JSON.zip" link.
 Save the file.
-Go to your downloads and right-click on the ".zip" file, and click extract all, and then click extract in the bottom right.
+Go to your downloads folder and right-click on "Kinect2JSON.zip", and click "Extract All...", and then click "Extract" in the bottom right.
-Next, go into the unzipped folder.
-Open the  folder inside, and then double-click on setup.
+Double-click on setup.

-A window will come up saying "Windows Protected Your PC". ***Don't click on "OK".*** Click "More Info", then click "Run Anyway".
+A window will come up saying "Windows protected your PC". ***Don't click on "OK".*** Click "More info", then click "Run anyway".
 A box will come up saying "Application Install - Security Warning".
 Click "Install".
 If you need to launch the program later, go to the start screen, and type in "Kinect2JSON", and hit enter.
-A window will come up saying "Windows Protected Your PC". ***Don't click on "OK"*** Click "more info", then click "Run Anyway".
+A window will come up saying "Windows protected your PC". ***Don't click on "OK"*** Click "more info", then click "Run anyway".
 A window will popup about "Windows Security Alert".
 Check the box next to "public networks", then click "allow access".

 The program will now launch.
 It might take a minute.
 Be patient.